-Welcome to the November edition of Ask Dr. Emily!
+Welcome to the June edition of Ask Dr. Emily!

 We often receive questions that we want to share with all our readers.
 To help with this, Dr. Emily Rastall, a clinical psychologist at Seattle Children’s Autism Center, will share insights in a question and answer format.
-We welcome you to send us your questions and Dr. Rastall will do her best to answer them each month.
-Send your questions to firstname.lastname@example.org.